 You can also use one batch of batter to make 2, 9-inch cake layers or 4, 6-inch cake layers.
 Bake time will be a few minutes longer at 350 F / 175 C.

-This recipe can also be used to make a death by chocolate sheet cake!
-One batch will make 1, 9 x 13-inch cake layer that is about 1 inch tall once it's baked.
+This recipe can also be used to make a death-by-chocolate sheet cake!
+One batch will make 1, 9 x 13-inch cake layer that is about 1 inch tall once it’s baked.

 Bake for 25-35 mins at 350 F / 175 C, or until a toothpick inserted in the center comes out with a few moist crumbs.
 Bake time can vary a lot based on the type of pan you use, if you use heating cores, and your oven.
 I recommend using heating cores if you have them to help large cake layers like this bake more evenly and quickly.